 The trip changed him.
 Now he had a purpose as an artist to create a lasting legacy.
-This was his plan: He would paint murals, perhaps hundreds, then show them to audiences one at a time, like a moving picture, telling a story in the process.
-So he began to draw.
+This was his plan: He would paint murals of the Falls , perhaps hundreds, all from different perspectives and then show them to audiences one at a time, like a moving picture, telling a story in the process.

 Year after year, for nearly nine years, he went back to the Falls.
 He went during the changing of the seasons making small sketches of one angle the first year followed by another angle the next.
-He bravely stood in all kinds of weather from the heat of the summer to the sub-zero chills of the winter.
+He bravely stood in all kinds of weather.
 He drew the Falls in contrasting and opposite ways: by moonlight and in bright sunshine; before and after a rainstorm; and during a snowfall followed by a thaw.
 Each time, Frankenstein would set up his easel and produce scene after glorious scene.
-He sketched the Falls and it’s surroundings from the top and from the bottom, close up and far away, from one side to the other, nearly 200 subjects in all.
+He sketched the Falls and it’s surroundings from the top and from the bottom, close up and far away and from one side to the other.

 “Frankenstein’s Panorama” as it was called, was a huge hit.
 In 1853, thousands flocked to the Broadway Amusement Center in New York to sit in the dark and watch the scenery unfold .
 Live music played and commentary by Frankenstein himself completed the entertainment.
 And all this for only 50 cents.